 Critical thinking is the ability to look at a situation and clearly understand it from multiple perspectives whilst separating facts from opinions and assumptions.
 In other words, someone who scores high in a Critical Thinking Ability test is most likely a good decision maker and problem solver.

 The Watson-Glaser TM Critical Thinking Appraisal III from Pearson TalentLens is the golden standard for assessing critical thinking ability.
-It measures a candidate’s ability to Recognize Assumptions, Evaluate Arguments, and Draw Logical Conclusions which are the three main criterion to judge a person’s critical thinking ability.
+It measures a candidate’s ability to Recognize Assumptions, Evaluate Arguments, and Draw Logical Conclusions which are the three main criteria to judge a person’s critical thinking ability.
 Learn more.